HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/README.md

 This GitHub repository has tutorial documents that will guide you through each lab in this tutorial series, as well as art, code, and music assets.

+Useful links include the [Utility Methods file](utility.md) and [Oracle's official JavaFX API Reference](http://docs.oracle.com/javase/8/javafx/api/toc.htm).
+Refer to these if you are ever confused about which methods to call.

 Start with [Part 1](https://github.com/HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/blob/master/Part1.md)